black-man2233/black-man2233/README.md

 Software Developer.
 -------------------

 I began to code in the year 2021, with Python.
-I Switched to C# in January 2022, because i've found C# more interesting than Python.
-My goal is to code Softwares that can solve some daily problems.
+I Switched to C# in January 2022, because i find C# more interesting than Python.
+My goal is to code Softwares that can solve daily problems.

 * 🌍  I'm based in Denmark
 * 🖥️  See my portfolio at [My Portfolio.](https://starlit-paletas-3e21af.netlify.app/index.html)